 While a number of courts have recently rejected claims related to undated model validation notices for lack of Article III standing, this court joins several courts that have found that the lack of a date on a validation notice may state a claim under Section 1692g(a) of the FDCPA.
 Curiously, in this case the court did not engage in an analysis of whether the plaintiff’s complaint sufficiently alleged that he suffered a concrete injury as a result of his receipt of the letter.

-In any event, likely the best way to avoid such claims is to include a date on any validation letter, even though it is not explicitly by the FDCPA or Reg F.
+In any event, likely the best way to avoid such claims is to include a date on any validation letter, even though it is not explicitly required by the FDCPA or Reg F.

 Attorneys for Plaintiff: